Utilities#

 - ci_lower

-Lower bound of the confidence interval.
+Lower bound of the confidence interval (by test inversion).

 - Type: